teehector10/gen711_final_project/README2.md

 ![image](https://github.com/teehector10/gen711_final_project/blob/main/CovidDomainsSmaller.png)

-This image shows the the structure of the 29.3 kb COVID-19 genome, highlighting the domains of different, individual spike proteins (Huang et al. 2020).
+This image shows the the structure of the 29.3 kb COVID-19 genome, highlighting the domains of individual spike proteins (Huang et al. 2020).

 ### Figure 2